 Plan to arrive around 30 minutes early to ensure time for screening and entry to the theatre.
 Please enter via the main doors on our Outdoor Plaza with your entire party.
 Our regular accessible entrance may be used as well.

 All patrons must be fully vaccinated, presenting proof with a physical vaccination card or a photo of it.
 “Fully vaccinated" means the performance date is at least two weeks after the final vaccine dose of an FDA or WHO authorized vaccine.
-Those under the age of 12 may show proof of vaccination or negative results from a COVID-19 PCR test (saliva or nasal swab) taken within 72 hours of the performance start time.
+Those under the age of 12 must show proof of vaccination or negative results from a COVID-19 PCR test (saliva or nasal swab) taken within 72 hours of the performance start time.
 There are no exceptions to this policy.
 Anyone unable to provide proof of vaccination (or a negative PCR test if under age 12) will not be admitted and will be refunded the cost of their ticket.

 Face masks covering the nose and mouth must be worn at all times for all those over age two.
 Neck gaiters, bandanas and masks with exhalation valves or vents are not permitted.
 Masks must be worn for the duration of the performance and time spent inside the venue.
 Patrons who refuse to keep their masks on will be asked to leave the venue without a refund.